 Acupuncture for Raynaud's disease

-Raynaud's disease causes hands and feet to feel cold and numb.
+Raynaud's disease is poor circulation to the hands and feet.
 Often the fingers and toes are affected.

 In western medicine, there are two types of Raynaud's phenomenon; primary Raynaud's, when the cause is unknown, and secondary Raynaud's, which occurs as a result of another condition.
 In traditional Chinese medicine, the cause is always known.